Mets fire GM after he sent explicit texts to female reporter

+NEW YORK (AP)Jared Porter went from rising star to unemployed – literally overnight.

-NEW YORK (AP) — New York Mets general manager Jared Porter was fired Tuesday after sending graphic, uninvited text messages and images to a female reporter in 2016 when he was working for the Chicago Cubs in their front office.
+Just more than a month after joining the New York Mets as general manager, Porter was fired Tuesday for sending sexually explicit, uninvited text messages and images to a female reporter in 2016 when he was working for the Chicago Cubs in their front office.

+ESPN reported late Monday that Porter sent dozens of unanswered texts to the woman, including a picture of ”an erect, naked penis.”
+ESPN said it obtained a copy of the text history, and many of the messages and photos he sent were displayed in the report online.

+About nine hours later, new Mets owner Steve Cohen posted on Twitter that Porter had been fired.

-“We have terminated Jared Porter this morning,” Cohen wrote on Twitter.
-“In my initial press conference I spoke about the importance of integrity and I meant it.
+”We have terminated Jared Porter this morning,” Cohen wrote Tuesday. ”In my initial press conference I spoke about the importance of integrity and I meant it.
 There should be zero tolerance for this type of behavior.”

+Approximately 30 minutes after that, the Mets released a statement from team president Sandy Alderson saying the move was effective immediately.

+”Jared’s actions, as reflected by events disclosed last night, failed to meet the Mets’ standards for professionalism and personal conduct,” Alderson said.

 New York hired the 41-year-old Porter last month.
 He agreed to a four-year contract after spending the past four seasons with the Arizona Diamondbacks as senior vice president and assistant general manager.